Prosecutors, police and doctors to be scrutinised in Nottingham attacks probe

 The announcement comes as the victims’ families said they have made plans to return to Nottingham to mark the second anniversary of the attacks.

-Barnaby’s mother, Emma Webber, said she had approached both the University of Nottingham and Nottingham City Council, but had not yet received a response in how they could support marking the anniversary.
+Mr Webber’s mother Emma said she had approached both the University of Nottingham and Nottingham City Council, but had not yet received a response in how they could support marking the anniversary.

 She said: “We do call for an appropriate and lasting memorial in due course, however at this moment in time we must take care and time to remember and reflect on this awful day.
 It’s so important to us all.